marcv81-test/marcv81-test-pages/_posts/quadcopter/2014-11-05-ps2-controller-interface.md

 - MISO: pin 12
 - CLK: pin 13

 MISO needs a pull-up resistor.
 The integrated Arduino pull-up is said to be more than 20k which is way too high for this application.
 I used a 1k external resistor.
-The pull-up resistor was the reason I had no success with other people’s libraries, but I only realised too late.
+The pull-up resistor was the reason I had no success with other people's libraries, but I only realised too late.

 The PS2 controller SPI wiring is as follows.